-Nobuya Nakazato Interview (Conquer 16 challenges) - A man behind titles like Contra, Rocket Knight Adventures and Vandal Hearts, this interview tells you everything you want to know about his thoughts on the franchise.
+Nobuya Nakazato Interview (Conquer 16 challenges) - A man behind titles like Contra, Rocket Knight Adventures and Vandal Hearts, this interview provides his thoughts on the franchise.

 Lucia (Conquer 20 challenges) - This hottie cyborg isn't any different from anyone else unlockable thus far in, but fans looking for nostalgia will get what they ordered.
 3 varying color palettes.